 - Allow good ventilation around the dryer.

 - Don't load clothes that have had flammable materials spilled on them such as oils.
-Wash these in hot water with extra detergent before drying.
+Wash these in hot water with extra laundry detergent before drying.

 - Only load clothes, towels and linen.